sjpradhan/Supply-Chain-Optimization/README.md

 # Supply-Chain-Optimization

 Welcome to the supply chain analysis repository.
-In this project, we've conducted a comprehensive analysis using various statistical and machine learning techniques.
+In this project, we've conducted a comprehensive analysis using various statistical techniques.
 Below is the breakdown of our analysis:

 ## Exploratory Data Analysis (EDA)